walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

 # #ByteSizedPedagogy

 It’s important to maintain a balanced teaching diet!
-Join us on the first Friday each month for a free and open-to-the-public zoom series organized by the Scholars' Lab and the Digital Humanities Center in the UVA Library.
+Join us on (typically, barring complications) the first Friday each month for a free and open-to-the-public zoom series organized by the Scholars' Lab and the Digital Humanities Center in the UVA Library.
 These sessions on digital pedagogy feature a mix of reading discussions and lightning talks introducing teaching topics, interesting approaches to the classroom, pedagogical concepts, and more.
 All in a bite-sized form that should still give you plenty to chew on.
 In the spirit of the #DHMakes Methodz talks, we'll keep things snappy: 30 minutes, snacks encouraged.
 We will be gathering social media commentary using the #ByteSizedPedagogy hashtag.

 Organized by Brandon Walsh presently.
 Past collaborators included Winnie Pérez Martínez, Rachel Retica, and Seanna Viechweg.